-Evaluation process and methods: Written final exams at the end of the spring semester or in the autumn examination period.
+Written final exams at the end of the spring semester or in the autumn examination period.
 The exact dates and places are organized by the School of Pharmacy.

-The examination time is 2 hours.
-The students are examined by both tutors and the final grade is the average of the grades given by the two tutors.
-Professor Panagiotidis provides 10 questions where the students are asked to define whether the question is correct or wrong (0.1 point per correct answer, -0.1 point per mistaken answer) and to justify their answer (0.4 points per question).
+The students are provided with 20 statements and they are asked to define whether the question is correct or wrong (0.1 points per correct answer, - 0.1 points per mistaken answer) and to justify their answer (0.4 points per question).
 All questions are equivalent (0.5 points).
 Questions that have not been answered correctly by any students are withdrawn and final grade is calculated based on the grades from the remaining questions.
-Professor Kanellis provides and additional 5 questions.
+The examination time is 1 hour.

-Use of ICTs (Information and Communication Technologies) / Electronic distribution of the lectures
+Use of ICT (Information and communication technologies) / Electtronic distribution of the course materials: